Shift3/standards-and-practices/QA/acceptance-testing/README.md

 ## When to create an Acceptance Test

 - Acceptance Tests must be written any time you want QA to review.
 A developer can choose when they want to hand off for test.
 Once the Acceptance Tests are written, PMs will schedule QA.
+QA should be minimally done ahead of the project's UAT milestone.

 ### Requirements to Schedule QA Time